EnlighterJS/documentation/wordpress/FAQ.md

 2. Select the filter targets (sections which should be converted) `Enlighter -> Compatibility -> Compatibility Mode -> Filter Targets`
 3. Enable CodeColorer compatibility filters: `Enlighter -> Compatibility -> CodeColorer -> enable`

-Can i use Enlighter togehter with Crayon ?
+Can I use Enlighter together with Crayon ?
 ----------------------------------------

 No, you can't use Enlighter together with the Crayon Syntax highlighter because it may take over the Enlighter elements.

-Should i use Shortcode`s or the Visual-Editor Integration (Gutenberg/Classic Editor) ?
+Should I use Shortcode`s or the Visual-Editor Integration (Gutenberg/Classic Editor) ?
 ----------------------------------------

 If possible, use the Gutenberg or Classic Editor mode!
 The use of Shortcode is only recommended when working in Text-Mode.
 By switching to the Visual-Editor-Mode whitespaces (linebreaks, indents, ..) within the shortcode will get removed by the editor - using Visual-Editor mode will avoid such problems.